hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 888

-It is He Who sends down water from the sky and We produce thereby every kind of plants.
+It is He Who sends down water from the sky and We produce thereby vegetation of all kinds.
 We produce from it greenery from which We bring forth clustered grains.
-From the spathes of palm trees emerging clusters of dates hanging within reach.
-And gardens of grapevines, olives, and pomegranates – similar [in shape] yet different [in taste].
+From the spathes of palm trees emerge clusters of dates hanging within reach and gardens of grapevines, olives, and pomegranates – similar [in shape] yet different [in taste].
 Look at their fruit when they bear fruit and ripen.
 Indeed, there are signs in these for people who believe.

 # 889